Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Introduction

 An affine algebraic variety $X$ defined over an algebraically closed field $\K$ of characteristic zero is called \emph{flexible} if the tangent space of $X$ at any smooth point is spanned by the tangent vectors to the orbits of one-parameter unipotent group actions \cite{flex}.
 In this paper we establish flexibility of affine cones over del Pezzo surfaces of degree 4 and 5.

 It is well known that every effective action of one-dimensional unipotent group $\G_a=\G_a(\K)$ on~$X$ defines a locally nilpotent derivation $\delta\in\LND(\K[X])$ of the algebra of regular functions on $X$.
-All such actions generate a subgroup of \emph{special automorphisms} $\SAut X$ in the automorphism group $\Aut X$.
+All such actions generate a subgroup of \emph{special automorphisms} $\SAut X \subset\Aut X$.

 A group $G$ is said to act on a set $S$ \emph{infinitely transitively} if it acts transitively on the set of $m$-tuples of pairwise distinct points in $S$ for any $m\in\NN$.